Saunderstown, Rhode Island

 Saunderstown, R.I.
 02874

-Directions detail: Take I-95 to Route 4 south to Route 138 east (Newport/Jamestown exit).
+Directions: Take I-95 to Route 4 south to Route 138 east (Newport/Jamestown exit).
 Turn right onto Route 1A before the Jamestown Bridge.
 The farm is one mile on the right.
 From Newport, take Route 138 west to the Narragansett exit.
 Turn right onto Route 1A.
 The farm is one mile on the right.

 Contact Casey Farm

-More about Casey Farm
+E-mail Casey Farm